-High Current Power Bank
+High-Current Power Bank

-The High Current Power bank was designed to enhance the performance of power amplifiers and powered receivers via the Niagara 1000's low-impedance, differential-filter circuitry.
+The two High-Current Power Banks were designed to enhance the performance of power amplifiers, powered subwoofers, and powered receivers via the Niagara 1200's low-impedance, differential-filter circuitry.
 This, coupled with the patented Ground Noise-Dissipation System, ensures maximum performance from any power amplifier without the typical performance-limiting effects of current compression found in many typical "power conditioners."

 The other five AC outlet banks are inappropriate for high-current power amplifiers.
 They have instead been optimized for line-level audio preamplifiers, DACs, universal players, turntables, digital devices, and video products that utilize constant current voltage amplifier circuits.
 These circuits never suffer from current compression, but their lower input level and higher gain require a more robust means of noise dissipation.
-This is key to the Niagara 1000's discrete AC power banks (the top three, the two below those, and the high current bank), in that not every circuit is treated the same, but rather isolated bank by bank for best performance.
+This is key to the Niagara 1200's discrete AC power banks (the top three, the two below those, and the two high-current banks), in that not every circuit is treated the same, but rather isolated bank by bank for best performance.

-Ultra-Linear Noise-Dissipation System
+Linear Noise-Dissipation System

-There are five outlets that utilize this technology within the Niagara 1000.
+There are five outlets that utilize this technology within the Niagara 1200.
 Though it would be simple to recommend putting the digital or video components into the upper three outlets and the line-level audio components and turntable into the two banks below them, the quest for optimal performance is more complex.
-This scenario will work, and likely work well, but a certain amount of experimentation is best given the fact that no filter or screen can eliminate 100% of all noise, the size of many of these

-RF-induced waveforms is as small as the edge of this paper you're reading, and the interactions are complex.
-So long as the power amplifier or powered receiver is in the High Current outlet at the bottom, and the other components are in some combination of the five outlets above, you should experience exemplary performance.
+This scenario will work, and likely work well, but a certain amount of experimentation is best given the fact that no filter or screen can eliminate 100% of all noise.
+The size of many of these RF-induced waveforms is as small as the edge of a piece of paper, and the interactions are complex.
+So long as the power amplifier, powered subwoofer, or powered receiver are in the two AC outlets labeled "High Current," and the other components are in some combination of the five outlets above, you should experience exemplary performance.
 The outlet that sounds best (yielding the greatest resolution) is the best one for your system!